 - 4 cups water

-- Heat olive oil in a pan and gently fry the chopped onions for 5 minutes.
+- Heat olive oil in a pan and gently sauté the chopped onions for 3-5 minutes.

-- Stir in the lentils, add the water and cook for 30 minutes.
-Stir the soup regularly, to make sure the lentils are evenly cooked and to avoid seeing them sink to the bottom of the pot.
+- Stir the soup regularly to make sure the lentils are evenly cooked and to prevent them from sinking to the bottom of the pot.

 - Once the lentils are well-cooked, add the rice and wait for a few more minutes until the rice is cooked.

-- To create a velvety texture, stir the soup with a silicon whisk, and serve with pita bread and a squeeze of fresh lemon juice.
+- To create a velvety texture, stir the soup with a silicon whisk until all ingredients are homogenous and well combined.